tmo1/sms-db/README.md

 sms-db stores messages in a simple SQLite database, in two tables: `messages` and `parts`.
 Message metadata is stored in the former, and message data in the latter.
 (The database structure is a much simplified version of the Bugle one used by Android, with many tables and columns omitted.
 No notion of 'conversation' is preserved, and sender and recipient metadata is stored in the `messages` table.)

+### Duplication avoidance

 sms-db tries to avoid storing duplicate messages in its database.
 This is currently implemented by storing SHA-256 hashes of the stored message metadata alongside that metadata, and checking the hashes of potential additions to the message store for uniqueness.
 (It might be feasible to use a less computationally expensive hash algorithm, or even a non-cryptographic hash, but the performance of the current implementation seems quite adequate, and we don't seem to be paying too high a price for the collision resistance of SHA-256.)
-This is less likely to work with copies of messages stored in different formats (such as Bugle and XML), in which case sms-db may wind up storing duplicate copies of the same message.
-It is a design goal to never err in the opposite direction of failing to store messages which are actually not duplicates.
+This is less likely to work with copies of messages stored in different formats, in which case sms-db may wind up storing duplicate copies of what is actually the same message.
+(This has been observed to occur with outgoing SMS messages that appear in both Bugle and Signal databases, since with outgoing Bugle messages, sms-db records the actual sender (i.e., owner) name and number, while with outgoing Signal messages, the sender name and number are recorded as '<SELF>', and the messages are therefore not considered identical.
+It is a design goal to never err in the opposite direction of failing to store messages which are actually not duplicates.)

 Currently, all timestamps are in [Epoch time format](https://en.wikipedia.org/wiki/Unix_time), in milliseconds.
 To convert to or from a human readable date, use `date -d'@nnnnnnnnnn.nnn'` / `date -d'human_readable_date' +%s` (the decimal point must be inserted in the input, and '000' must be added to the output, since the `date` command date string format is in seconds rather than milliseconds), or use [this online converter](https://www.epochconverter.com/).

-Many of the columns in the sms-db database schema should be self-explanatory.
+Many of the columns in the sms-db database schema should be self-explanatory; following is some explanation of some of the less obvious ones:

 ### Columns in the `messages` table: